nlopes/libhoney-rust/README.md

 Responses have a number of fields describing the result of an attempted event send:

-- metadata: the metadata you attached to the event to which this response corresponds
+- `metadata`: the metadata you attached to the event to which this response corresponds

-- status_code: the HTTP status code returned by Honeycomb when trying to send the event.
+- `status_code`: the HTTP status code returned by Honeycomb when trying to send the event.
 2xx indicates success.

-- duration: the time.Duration it took to send the event.
+- `duration`: the time.Duration it took to send the event.

-- body: the body of the HTTP response from Honeycomb.
+- `body`: the body of the HTTP response from Honeycomb.
 On failures, this body contains some more information about the failure.

-- error: when the event doesn’t even get to create a HTTP attempt, the reason will be in this field. (e.g. when sampled or dropped because of a queue overflow).
+- `error`: when the event doesn’t even get to create a HTTP attempt, the reason will be in this field. (e.g. when sampled or dropped because of a queue overflow).

 You don’t have to process responses if you’re not interested in them—simply ignoring them is perfectly safe.
 Unread responses will be dropped.